philhawksworth/hawksworx.com/content/blog/unobtrusify-your-javascript.md

 <p>
-    The result has been published as <a href="http://unobtrusify.com" title="Unobtrusify.com - Unobtrusive Javascript for Progressive Enhancement">Unobtrusify.com</a>.
+    The result has been published as <a href="http://unobtrusify.hawksworx.com" title="Unobtrusify - Unobtrusive Javascript for Progressive Enhancement">unobtrusify.hawksworx.com</a>.
 </p>

 <h3>The aim.</h3>